river24/dumptter/README.md

 ## Import from your twitter archive

 You can import tweets from your twitter archive by the following command.
-It will take time to import.
+It will take long-time to import and update (retrieve full json(s) for imported tweets).

-	bundle exec bin/import_from_archive ARCHIVE_DATA_DIR
+	bundle exec bin/dumptter import ARCHIVE_DATA_DIR

 `ARCHIVE_DATA_DIR` is the `data` directory which is in the top directory of the zip file of your twitter archive which you can get from the following URL.

 	https://twitter.com/settings/account

-After finishing import, it is recommended to run the following command.
-It will take long-time.

-	bundle exec bin/dumptter update